Web mapping: Animated and realtime

 Realtime maps show the situation of a phenomenon in close to realtime (only a few seconds or minutes delay).
 They are usually animated.
 Data is collected by sensors and the maps are generated or updated at regular intervals or on demand.

 Animated maps show changes in the map over time by animating one of the graphical or temporal variables.
 Technologies enabling client-side display of animated web maps include scalable vector graphics (SVG), Adobe Flash, Java, QuickTime, and others.
 Web maps with real-time animation include weather maps, traffic congestion maps and vehicle monitoring systems.

 CartoDB launched an open source library, Torque, which enables the creation of dynamic animated maps with millions of records.
 Twitter uses this technology to create maps to reflect how users reacted to news and events worldwide.

 Collaborative web maps

 Collaborative maps are a developing potential.
 In proprietary or open source collaborative software, users collaborate to create and improve the web mapping experience.
+This type of web mapping is the most popular or familiar amongst the population today.
 Some collaborative web mapping projects are: